Tag Archive for 'Event'

 Poster and Flyer Artists!

-Have you ever made a for an event at Quimby’s?
+Have you ever made a poster for an event at Quimby’s?
 Or how about a flyer for an event at Quimby’s?
 Send us a digital copy and we’ll post it on our site!
 Contact us at info@quimbys.com.
 Also!
 Send it to the Quimby’s Flickr Group, and then make sure you add Quimby’s as a Flickr contact if you desire.
 We do.

 This one was designed by Jay Ryan of The Bird Machine!